 Imagine a World …

-Some of them might turn towards P2P and torrent networks but they will be even more underground and if your government has any official deals with USA, than (maybe not on the day 1) sooner or later you might be on the same black list as the guys placing explosives in hotels.
+Some of them might turn towards P2P and torrent networks but they will be even more underground and if your government has any official deals with the USA, than (maybe not on the day 1) sooner or later you might be on the same blacklist as the guys placing explosives in hotels.
 And tell me if I am wrong… what encourages online piracy more: making stuff available for everyone or opposite?
-Imagine Netflix, Hulu, Spotify and others without any geo-restrictions, with fair price and policy, open to the world – would that increase piracy of tv shows, films and music?
+Imagine Netflix, Hulu, Spotify and others without any geo-restrictions, with fair price and policy, open to the world – would that increase piracy of tv shows, films, and music?

 Now, to make sure you know what will change let me quote 1st web designer (great text, thanks Jamal!)

 “Let’s begin by first breaking down the first of the two bills that were introduced, PIPA.
-PIPA is an acronym for the Protect IP Act, and was first introduced to the U.S. Senate on May 12, 2011 by Senators Patrick Leahy, Orrin Hatch, Chuck Grassley.
-It is also good to take note that PIPA is a re-written legislation, the original being the failed to pass Combating Online Infringement and Counterfeits Act (COICA) of 2010.
+PIPA is an acronym for the Protect IP Act and was first introduced to the U.S. Senate on May 12, 2011, by Senators Patrick Leahy, Orrin Hatch, Chuck Grassley.
+It is also good to take note that PIPA is a re-written legislation, the original being the failure to pass Combating Online Infringement and Counterfeits Act (COICA) of 2010.